y2kvbn/checksky-caffe-pos/blueprint.md

 ## Key Features

+- **User Authentication**: A secure and visually appealing login screen that serves as the entry point to the application.
+It validates user credentials and grants access to the main dashboard.
+It now includes a high-fidelity simulated **Password Reset** flow, allowing users to go through the process of entering a phone number, validating a mock SMS code, and setting a new password.
 - **Dashboard**: A central hub for monitoring key business metrics, including a revenue analysis chart, order status tracking, and quick access to promotional settings.
 - **Point of Sale (POS)**: An interactive interface for cashiers to place orders, manage the shopping cart, and process payments.
 It supports various promotion types, including single-item discounts, spend-and-get offers, and spend-and-get discounts.
 - **Promotions Management**: A dedicated section for configuring and enabling different promotional campaigns, which are dynamically reflected in the POS system.
-- **State Management**: Centralized state management powered by Pinia, ensuring data consistency across all components.
+- **State Management**: Centralized state management powered by Pinia for core application features and local component state for the login flow, ensuring data consistency across all components.

 ## Styling and Design